xemul/cylang/README.md

 with `<-`.

 The `<+` token is used to propagate the "return" one more code block up.
-It evaluates the next token, if it's an empty value the `<+` does nothing, otherwise it acts as `<!` stopping execution of current block and evaluating it's caller into the value.
+It evaluates the next token, if it's a NOVALUE then the `<+` does nothing, otherwise it acts as `<!` stopping execution of current block and evaluating it's caller into the value.

-The `<-` works the other way -- it stops execution of the current command block is the argument is empty value, otherwise does nothing.
+The `<-` works the other way -- it stops execution of the current command block is the argument is NOVALUE, otherwise does nothing.
 The result of this token is always NOVALUE.

 ### Streams